TheLazyGamer/NeoBot/README.md

 8. Make sure "Always check if Firefox is your default browser." is unchecked.

-9. Click Advanced in the lefthand menu.
+9. Click Advanced in the left-hand menu.

 10. Click Data Choices and make sure everything is unchecked.